-16. Allegations of abuse against another student (peer on peer abuse)
+15. Allegations of abuse against another student (peer on peer abuse)

 All concerns must be reported and discussed with the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or senior member.
-This is most likely to include, but not limited to: bullying (including cyber bullying), serious violence, gender-based violence/sexual assaults and sexting (youth produced sexual imagery).
+This is most likely to include, but not limited to: bullying (including cyber bullying), serious violence, gender-based violence/sexual assaults.
 Staff should recognise that children are capable of abusing their peers.
 Staff must challenge any form of derogatory and sexualised language or behaviour.
 Staff should be vigilant to sexualised/aggressive touching/grabbing particularly towards girls.
 Behaviours by children should never be passed off as 'banter' or 'part of growing up'.